aaduggan/open-space-game-sandbox/Documentation/Design.Campaign.001.md

 The game will offer three ships types for a player to choose from:

-* [Dreadnought](https://en.wikipedia.org/wiki/Dreadnought) - Large, slow and armored to the gills.
+* [Dreadnought](https://en.wikipedia.org/wiki/Dreadnought) - Large, slow and armored.
 This ship is meant to pack a real punch against enemy ship positions and any asteroids that might be in the area.
     * Heavily Armored
     * Large Turret Mounted Rail Cannons
     * 5 Microwave Power Emitters